BrokenShell/Fortuna/README.md

 encounter_week = encounter.take(7)
 ```

-It does not promise that repeats are impossible.
-It is designed to reduce the
+TruffleShuffle allows repeats.
+Its design combines reduced localized
-feel of localized repetition while retaining broad long-run coverage.
+repetition with broad long-run coverage.
 See
 [Algorithm and design notes](https://github.com/BrokenShell/Fortuna/blob/main/docs/algorithms.md)
 for the model and its origin.